3 LPN Resume Examples For 2023

 4. About resume objectives:

-• You probably don’t want to use page space on one.
-You’ve likely racked up tons of memorable stories during your experience as an LPN, so use your versatile background to show your history instead of repeating yourself with an objective statement.
+• You may not want to use page space on one.
+You’ve likely racked up tons of memorable stories during your experience as an LPN, so use your versatile background to show your history if you risk repeating yourself with an objective statement.

 5. Don’t ramble

-• While you definitely want to include memorable context for your experience points, keep it nice and concise: Each point should outline what you accomplished, give some brief context that shows why you did it, and provide the data-based metrics of your impact.
+• While you definitely want to include memorable context for your experience points, keep it nice and concise: Each point should outline what you accomplished with your efficiency and caring nature, give some brief context that shows why you did it, and provide quantifiable metrics of your impact within the medical setting.

 How do I customize my resume?

-Look for ways to niche down by referring to the job description again.
-Seek out keywords, profession-related phrases, and company values that you can reflect in your resume.
-Tweak these each time you apply to show your detail-oriented nature.
+Look for ways to niche by referring to the job description again.
+Seek out keywords and profession-related phrases like “preoperative” and “vital signs” to reflect in your resume.
+Tweak these with each application to show your detail-oriented nature.

 What colors are best for showing personality?

-While it’s true that you want to show personality as an individual LPN, don’t go over the top with colors on your resume.
+While it’s true that you want to show personality as an individual LPN, don’t go over the top with colors on your resume template.
 Stick with just a bit of color to set off headers or contact info.
 And always use plain, readable fonts.

 How do I show how much I’ve grown?

-Arrange the bullet points in your experience section to show an advancement throughout your work history: Your duties should get more complex and your context should demonstrate a growing theme of proactivity.
+Arrange the bullet points in your experience section to show an advancement throughout your work history: Your duties should get more complex and your context should demonstrate that you’re proactive, quick on your feet, and flawless with those urgent IVs!